untoldengine/UntoldEngine/docs/01-Intro.md

 For developers building games using Untold Engine.

 You will learn:
-- How to create scenes
+- How to create scenes visually
-- How to use USC scripting
+- How to write game logic (Swift or USC scripts)
 - How to work with assets and entities
-- How to iterate quickly using the editor
+- How to build and run your game

+Untold Engine supports two approaches for writing gameplay code:
+- **Swift in Xcode** (recommended) - Full engine API access
+- **USC Scripts** (experimental) - Component-based scripting

 Start here if your goal is to build a game.